Convergence Analysis of the ProbAbilistic Gradient Estimator Algorithm for Weakly Convex Finite-Sum Optimization

 \section{Introduction}

-Finite-sum optimization, which consists in minimizing the sum of a large number of functions, arises in a wide range of applications.
-A central example is empirical risk minimization, a fundamental model in machine learning and data science \citep{sra11,shai_book}.
+Finite-sum optimization, which consists of minimizing the sum of a large number of functions, arises in a wide range of applications.
+A central example is empirical risk minimization, a fundamental model in machine learning and data science \cite{sra11,shai_book}.
 Formally, let $\mathcal{X}$ be a finite-dimensional real Hilbert space.
 Given a number $n\geq 1$ of smooth functions $f_i:\mathcal{X}\rightarrow \mathbb{R}$, $i\in[n]\coloneqq \{1,\ldots,n\}$, the finite-sum optimization problem is

 When the problem is nonconvex, we cannot expect to find a minimizer of $f$, and the goal is instead to find a stationary point, where $\nabla f$ is zero.
 A straightforward approach is Gradient Descent (GD), but it is often impractical: computing the full gradient $\nabla f(x)$ requires evaluating all $n$ individual gradients $\nabla f_i(x)$, which becomes prohibitively expensive when $n$ is large.
-Stochastic algorithms overcome this challenge by evaluating only a few randomly chosen component gradients per iteration, providing a far more scalable alternative.
+Stochastic algorithms overcome this challenge by evaluating only a small number of randomly chosen component gradients per iteration, offering a far more scalable alternative.

-We make the following assumptions on the functions. \begin{itemize} \item There exists $L>0$ such that $f_i$ is $L$-smooth for every $i\in[n]$; that is, $f_i$ is differentiable on $\mathcal{X}$ and for every $(x,y)\in\mathcal{X}^2$, $\|\nabla f_i(x)-\nabla f_i(y)\|\leq L \|x-y\|$. \item There exists $\tau\in [0,L]$ such that $f_i$ is $\tau$-weakly convex for every $i\in[n]$; that is, $f_i+\frac{\tau}{2} \|\cdot\|^2$ is convex \citep{nur73}. \item $f$ is lower bounded: $f^\star \coloneqq \inf f > -\infty$. \end{itemize} For background on these standard notions of convex analysis, see \citet{bau17}.
-Note that every $L$-smooth function is $L$-weakly convex (Lemma~\ref{lemm1}).
+We make the following assumptions on the functions. \begin{itemize} \item There exists $L>0$ such that $f_i$ is $L$-smooth for every $i\in[n]$; that is, $f_i$ is differentiable on $\mathcal{X}$ and for every $(x,y)\in\mathcal{X}^2$, $\|\nabla f_i(x)-\nabla f_i(y)\|\leq L \|x-y\|$. \item There exists $\tau\in [0,L]$ such that $f_i$ is $\tau$-weakly convex for every $i\in[n]$; that is, $f_i+\frac{\tau}{2} \|\cdot\|^2$ is convex \cite{nur73}. \item $f$ is lower bounded: $f^\star \coloneqq \inf f > -\infty$. \end{itemize} Note that every $L$-smooth function is $L$-weakly convex (Lemma~\ref{lemm1}).
+Furthermore, a twice continuously differentiable function is $\tau$-weakly convex if the minimal eigenvalue of its Hessian is uniformly bounded below by $-\tau$.
 Thus, the weak convexity assumption is automatically satisfied, but our analysis will reveal that convergence improves as $\tau$ decreases from $L$ (general nonconvex regime) to 0 (convex regime).
-Weakly convex functions appear in a broad range of applications, see \citet{dav19} and references therein.
+Weakly convex functions appear in a broad range of applications \cite{dav19,sun19}.

-In addition, we establish linear convergence when $f$ satisfies the Polyak--{\L}ojasiewicz (P{\L}) condition with constant $\mu>0$, or in short is $\mu$-P{\L} \citep{kar16}:
+In addition, we establish linear convergence when $f$ satisfies the Polyak--{\L}ojasiewicz (P{\L}) condition with constant $\mu>0$, or in short is $\mu$-P{\L} \cite{kar16}: